 - Continuity: He's a master of this, which makes him a Fanboy favorite.
 Generally, if you think you've caught a continuity error in one of his stories it will turn out to be a plot point.

-- Example, long time fans were scratching their heads when Barry started talking about his father being framed for the murder of his mother as his motivation for becoming a police scientist (as he'd had a good relationship with both of his parents up to the point of his death.)
-This could have been handwaved as being the byproduct of any of three major cosmic retcons that had taken place since his death but it turned out it was Professor Zoom using Time Travel to screw up his past.
+- Example, long time fans were scratching their heads when Barry started talking about his father being framed for the murder of his mother as his motivation for becoming a police scientist (as he'd had a good relationship with both of his parents up to the point of his death in Crisis on Infinite Earths).
+This could have been Hand Waved as being the byproduct of any of three major Cosmic Retcons that had taken place since his death but it turned out it was Professor Zoom using Time Travel to screw up his past.

 - Crisis Crossover: Day of Judgement, Infinite Crisis, and Blackest Night.